What Is Prompt Engineering? The Signal Processing Answer

 }

 Every band is specified.
 Every dimension is covered.
-The LLM receives a complete signal and reconstructs your intent without aliasing.
-That is prompt engineering — not word choice, not politeness, not tricks.
+The LLM gets a complete signal and rebuilds your intent without aliasing.
+That is prompt engineering: not word choice, not politeness, not tricks.
 Signal processing for language.

-Ready to go deeper?
-Read the complete 2026 guide, learn 7 techniques that work, or explore 10 before-and-after examples.
-And if you are just starting out, the beginner's guide walks you through everything step by step.
+Want to go further?
+Read the complete 2026 guide, learn 7 techniques that work, or see 10 before-and-after examples.
+Just starting out?
+The beginner's guide walks you through it all.